Securing Telemedicine: HIPAA Challenges in a 6G-Connected World (Cybersecurity 2026)

 HIPAA-S is an updated regulatory standard that mandates health data must remain within the digital sovereignty of the patient’s home jurisdiction, even during international consultations.

-Deepfakes can be used to create fraudulent patients or doctors, allowing malicious actors to steal PHI or obtain illegal prescriptions through impersonation.
+Deepfakes can be used to create fraudulent patients or doctors, allowing malicious actors to steal PHI or obtain illegal prescriptions through impersonation using rise of deepfake identity risks.

 It is a decentralized security architecture where every device and user carries its own identity and security policy, rather than relying on a centralized hospital firewall.